-Kidpower Instructor Training and Certification Program
+Kidpower Facilitator and Instructor Training Programs

 Wouldn’t you like to know how to teach kids something in just a couple of hours that could protect them from harm and empower them to take charge of their safety?

 Learn and teach our internationally recognized “People Safety” strategies and skills to prevent and solve problems with people, including bullying, abuse, harassment, domestic violence, assault, and kidnapping.